g0rbe/CEH/19_Cloud_Computing.md

+## Basic

 Cloud computing is shared pools of configurable computer system resources and higher-level services that can be rapidly provisioned with minimal management effort, often over the Internet.

-Third-party clouds enable organizations to focus on their core businesses instead of expending resources on computer infrastructure and maintenance.[1]
+Third-party clouds enable organizations to focus on their core businesses instead of expending resources on computer infrastructure and maintenance.
 Advocates note that cloud computing allows companies to avoid or minimize up-front IT infrastructure costs.
 Proponents also claim that cloud computing allows enterprises to get their applications up and running faster, with improved manageability and less maintenance.

-#### Characteristics of Cloud Computing
+## Characteristics of Cloud Computing

 - Increase users flexibility
 - Cost reduction